 Using the normal HTTP protocol means this information can be hijacked by hackers.
 This is where SSL or HTTPS comes in.

-Websites using SSL need a SSL certificate issued by one of the recognized certificate issuing authority.
-This certificate is verified and highlighted in user’s browser address bar with a padlock sign and HTTPS instead of HTTP.
+Websites need an SSL certificate issued by one of the recognized certificate issuing authority.
+This certificate is verified and highlighted in the user’s browser address bar with a padlock sign and HTTPS instead of HTTP.

-Do I need a SSL Certificate for my WordPress website?
+Do I Need an SSL Certificate for My WordPress Website?

 SSL / HTTPS is recommended for all websites on the internet.
-However it is absolutely required for all websites that collect user information like login information, payment details, credit card information, and more.
+However, it is absolutely required for all websites that collect user information like login details, payment information, credit cards, and more.

-Most online payment services also require your website to use SSL/HTTPs before you can receive payments.
+Most online payment services require your website to use SSL/HTTPs before you can receive payments.

 Apart from security, SSL certificate also creates a positive impression of your brand among your users.
-Google also recommends using SSL and gives a tiny bump to SSL enabled sites in the search results.
+Google also recommends using SSL, and research shows that SSL-enabled websites rank slightly higher in search results.

-Last but not least, if your website is not using a SSL certificate, then Google Chrome will show your users that your website is not secure.
+Last but not least, if your website is not using an SSL certificate, then Google Chrome will show your users that your website is not secure.

 How Does SSL Certificate Work?

-If everything checks out, then the browser uses special keys to encrypt the data transfer.
-This data is then sent back to the intended server (website) where it is decrypted using the unique SSL key.
+If everything checks out, then the browser uses the website’s public key to encrypt the data.
+This data is then sent back to the intended server (website) where it is decrypted using the public key and a secret private key.

 How Much Do SSL Certificates Cost?